 Just like humans, some pets suffer from motion sickness, which can rear its ugly head during a road trip.
 To mitigate this, be sure to feed your pet several hours before departure, and plan to make stops every two or three hours for bathroom breaks and a little leg-stretching exercise.
 Your pet will thank you, and it’ll be good for your human passengers as well.
 For moderate to severe cases of motion sickness, your veterinarian may suggest a prescription for a medication such as Cerenia.

 Traveling With Pets: Pet-Friendly Lodging

 Of course, if you plan to bring your furry friend along for your trip or vacation, you’ll need to do your research on the front end.
-Make sure your lodging is pet-friendly, and there are no special rules or fees you’re unaware of prior to booking.
-Look for a place that allows for easy exit for bathroom trips and walks, and be sure you bring some familiar things like toys and bedding to help make your pet feel more comfortable while you’re away from home.
+Make sure your lodging is pet-friendly, and there are no special rules or fees you’re unaware of before booking.
+Look for a place that allows for an easy exit for bathroom trips and walks, and be sure you bring some familiar things like toys and bedding to help make your pet feel more comfortable while you’re away from home.

-It’s also a great idea to do some research on pet-friendly restaurants you could visit on your excursion, as well as dog parks or attractions that allow pets.
+It’s also a great idea to research pet-friendly restaurants you could visit on your excursion, as well as dog parks or attractions that allow pets.
 If you plan to leave your pet at your hotel or Airbnb while you’re out and about, make sure you bring anything you’ll need to keep them sequestered and busy, such as baby gates and chew toys.
 The last thing you want to do is pay fees for destroyed furniture when it’s time to head back home.

 Travel Tips From LVC